A digital signature allows others to verify the identity of a signer and ensures that a document will not be changed with non-repudiation.

 NetDocuments supports two types of digital signatures:

-- Personal Digital Certificate
+- Personal Digital Certificate (only available in IE with ActiveX)

 This provides a degree of legal protection in the United States under the Electronic Records and Signatures in Commerce Act.
 To sign a document with a digital certificate-based signature, you must obtain a digital certificate from a certificate authority such as DST or Verisign.